A story of the cutting-edge medicine saving the lives of a generation of babies.

 The First Breath is a book about motherhood and medicine.

-The First Breath is a memoir crossed with a popular science book, which tells the story of the extraordinary foetal and neonatal medicine bringing a new generation of babies into the world – a generation without precedence, who would not have lived if they had been born only a few decades ago.
+I decided to find out how, exactly, modern science saved my son’s life.
+Crossing medical memoir with popular science, The First Breath is an investigation into the pioneering fetal and neonatal care bringing a new generation into the world, who would not have lived if they had been born only a few decades ago.

-I’ve loved reading medical memoirs by Paul Kalanithi and Atul Gawande, and I wanted to explore the female experience of medicine – as well as the intense relationship mothers have with doctors who hold not only life and death but the very possibility of birth in their hands.
+I explore the female experience of medicine and detail the relationship mothers develop with doctors who hold not only life and death in their hands, but also the very possibility of birth.